 If you have already registered with Patient Access then click here to order your prescription

 Certain kinds of regular medication may be given by “repeat prescription”, only with prior approval of the Doctor.
-These prescriptions should be requested at least 24 hours in advance.
+These prescriptions must be requested at least 24 hours in advance.
 Remember prescriptions ordered online at the weekend or in the evening will not be processed by us until our next working day so will not be ready until 24 hours after our receipt of your request.

 Please have the name of your item/s available.
 Requests can be made by telephone after 10.00am, by letter, by calling in to the surgery or using the link at the top of this page to order electronically.